Coronavirus: Current Information and Advice

 Information for Shop Customers and Supporters

-As of the end of 21/03/2020, we made the difficult decision to close our chain of charity shops until further notice.
+As of the end of 21/03/2020, we made the difficult decision to close our chain of charity shops.
 The gift shop in our main reception is also closed.

 In the meantime, if you are shopping with Amazon for your essentials, you can support St Gemma’s with your shopping through Amazon Smile.
 Visit smile.amazon.co.uk, login to your account as usual and then choose to support St Gemma’s from the charity list.
 We will receive a donation with each purchase you make, at no extra cost to you.